 At what age do you expect to retire?
 70

 If these results remain consistent, it confirms that we are nearing the cusp of a major change in nonprofit organizations (not to mention the rest of the economy).
-And as our recent column on Gen X Leaders suggested, it won’t be business as usual as we near 2030, which seems to be the projected ‘average’ retirement year of our current 56 year olds.
+It won’t be business as usual as we near 2030, which seems to be the projected ‘average’ retirement year of our current 56 year olds.

 Nonprofit employee trends aren’t the only ones due for some changes.
 Nonprofit entities themselves are another area where long-time patterns seem to be changing.
-The chart below shows the numbers of active nonprofit public charities since the 80’s.
-The sweep upward is unmistakable – until 2010, when the upward trajectory abruptly shrinks to about 2003 levels.
+The number of active nonprofit public charities steadily grew from the 80s until 2010, when the upward trajectory abruptly decreased to about 2003 levels.

 The pattern is probably not arbitrary.
 In all likelihood, the recession that began in 2008 right after the Wall Street crash of 2007 had a tempering effect on the numbers of new nonprofits each year.
 Organization creators that had already finished the application process and turned in their request for IRS approval may well have lengthened their intense startup phase, while other potential post-recession applicants for nonprofit status may have deliberately slowed their process in order to begin providing services once the economic conditions improved.
 The recession may also have caused some to give up altogether.
 Fortunately the upward trend appears to have resumed, although perhaps with less velocity.